Last updated on June 23rd, 2023 at 11:38 am

 The main perk of travel trailers in my book is their ability to be left at camp.
 If you’re on a solo journey, seeing new sights, the last thing you want is to travel in an overly large motorhome or camper.
 The best part of a travel trailer is the ability to leave it behind!
 Once you unhitch your RV from your vehicle, you’re free as a bird!

 No matter what specific type of travel trailer you look at, you need to be prepared for one very important detail: your trailer must be towed.
-This might not be what you are hoping for, but there are a lot of positives to towable travel trailers versus motorhomes.
+This might not be what you are hoping for, but there are a lot of positives to towable travel trailers versus truck campers or motorhomes.
 However, towing takes a lot of practice and concentration, especially if you choose to travel alone, so you may consider this a con.

 Even traveling solo, a travel trailer may feel like fairly tight quarters.
-If your tow vehicle can only handle the smallest of rigs, you may not find a travel trailer large enough for you, especially if you’re travelling with a dog or other pet.
+If your tow vehicle can only handle the smallest of rigs, you may not find a travel trailer large enough for you, especially if you’re traveling with a dog or other pet.
 No matter how long the trip, travel trailers never feel like they have enough space!

 However, there’s always the great outdoors if you’re looking for some time and space to reflect, and the travel trailer will be there when you are feeling relaxed and ready to turn in for the night!

-Types of Travel Trailers
+Types Of Travel Trailers

-So you’re feeling confident that a travel trailer is the right move for your solo journey.
+So, you’re feeling confident that a travel trailer is the right move for your solo journey.
 How exciting!
-However, what type of travel trailer best suits you and where you’re planning on going?
+However, what type of travel trailer best suits you, and where you’re planning on going?

 All travel trailers are towed behind a vehicle using classic ball hitches.
 But how else do they vary from one another?
 Let’s take a look!